 - Your doctor will likely recommend a progressive physical therapy program.
 In the initial few days, perform only light stretching and gentle movements.

-- Over the next 3 to 4 weeks, as your joints start to recover, your physical trainer will increase the range of motion and perhaps, add strength training and other forms of exercise like using a treadmill or stationary bike.
+- Over the next 3-4 weeks, as your joints start to recover, your physical trainer will increase the range of motion and perhaps, add strength training and other forms of exercise like using a treadmill or stationary bike.

 - After 4 weeks, you can go back to performing weight training and running or jogging.

-- You may be asked to ice the affected area for 10 to 20 minutes several times a day.
+- You may be asked to ice the affected area for 10-20 minutes several times a day.

-- Under the direction of your doctor, you can use warm packs for deep aches as long as they don’t aggravate the discomfort.
+- Under the direction of your doctor, you can use warm packs for deep aches as long as they are not agitating.

 What to Expect After PRP Injection for Ligaments and Tendon Damage

-- While you can move around and do light tasks around the house and work, doctors typically recommend that you rest the treated area for at least 2 weeks.
-It is best that you avoid excessive activities that can strain the damaged ligament and interfere with the healing.
+- You can move around to do light tasks around the house and work, however, doctors typically recommend that you rest the treated area for at least 2 weeks.
+You should avoid excessive activities that can strain the damaged ligament and interfere with the healing.

 - For injections in the knee or heel, you may want to use crutches to keep the weight off while the ligament heals.